LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 ### Tags

-**Not Target Language**: Unless specifically requested, is the language used different from the target language of the data set?
+**Not Target Language**:
+Unless specifically requested, is the language used different from the target language of the data set?

+**Not Appropriate**:
-**Not Appropriate**: In case of a user prompt, is it missing a clear request?
+In case of a user prompt, is it missing a clear request?

+**Contains PII**:
-**Contains PII**: Does the message contain personally identifying information (PII) that isn't publically available and can be used to determine the identity of the user or a private third party?
+Does the message contain personally identifying information (PII) that isn't publicly available and can be used to determine the identity of the user or a private third party?

+**Hate Speech**:
-**Hate Speech**: Does the message contain prejudice towards a group classified as protected according to German, UK or US law?
+Does the message contain prejudice towards a group classified as protected according to German, UK or US law?

+**Sexual Content**:
-**Sexual Content**: Does the message contain sexually explicit content, such as descriptions of sexual acts?
+Does the message contain sexually explicit content, such as descriptions of sexual acts?

 ### Scales

-**Low Quality/High Quality**: How well does the message adhere to the guidelines?
+**Low Quality/High Quality**:
+How well does the message adhere to the guidelines?
 For assistant replies, factual accuracy and helpfulness are first and foremost.

+**Serious/Humorous**:
-**Serious/Humorous**: Does the message contain sarcasm, a play on words or other humorous embellishments?
+Does the message contain sarcasm, a play on words or other humorous embellishments?

+**Ordinary/Creative**:
-**Ordinary/Creative**: How unique is the message?
+How unique is the message?
 Is the user asking a simple question, or is it challenging the assistant with a problem that requires creative thinking?
 Is the assistant reply straightforward, or does it contain a unique approach to a problem?

+**Rude/Polite**:
-**Rude/Polite**: How polite is the message towards the recipient?
+How polite is the message towards the recipient?
 Does it use words like "please" or is it dismissive, rude or insulting towards the other side of the conversation?

+**Violent/Harmless**:
-**Violent/Harmless**: Does the message contain descriptions of explicit violent acts?
+Does the message contain descriptions of explicit violent acts?
 Is it glorifying, encouraging or downplaying violent behavior?

 ---